kibum-moon/blog/content/home/experience.md

   date_start: "2019-10-01"
   description: |-
     * (Project) *Recommendation System based on ML/DL in Higher Education*

-        * -- The system provided personalized recommendations of lectures, majors, and extra-curricular activities for college students to help them explore broader fields and find the right choice that fits their needs
+      <br>The system provided personalized recommendations of lectures, majors, and extra-curricular activities for college students to help them explore broader fields and find the right choice that fits their needs

     * (Project) *Early Prediction Model_ of _Academic Achievement and Mental Health of College Students Based on Deep Neural Networks Using Online Learning Big Data*